HatsuneMoe/Iwanna/README.md

 ###What we build next
 * Learning NLP
-* Build a demo with NLPK
+* Build a demo with NLTK

 ===========================